360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Related Work

-Omnidirectional monocular depth estimation has evolved rapidly, as it owns the high potential for 3D vision tasks.
-Some attempts have been made to tackle the spherical distortion in ODIs by modifying the characteristics of convolutional filters, including row-wise rectangular filter~\cite{Zioulis2018OmniDepthDD}, deforming the sampling grids~\cite{Tateno2018DistortionAwareCF}, and dilated convolutions for larger receptive fields~\cite{zhuang2021acdnet}.
+\textbf{Omnidirectional Monocular Depth Estimation.} Some attempts have been made to tackle the spherical distortion in ODIs by modifying the characteristics of convolutional filters, including row-wise rectangular filter~\cite{Zioulis2018OmniDepthDD}, deforming the sampling grids~\cite{Tateno2018DistortionAwareCF}, and dilated convolutions for larger receptive fields~\cite{zhuang2021acdnet}.
 Another direction is to combine different projection types, \eg, ERP, cube map~\cite{Wang2020BiFuseM3,Jiang2021UniFuseUF}, and tangent projection~\cite{li2022omnifusion,shen2022panoformer}.
-BiFuse~\cite{Wang2020BiFuseM3} proposes a bi-projection fusion model for the ERP images and cube maps to share information between each other, while UniFuse~\cite{Jiang2021UniFuseUF} demonstrates that the unidirectional fusion from the cube map to ERP is more effective.
-Recently, some methods~\cite{ReyArea2021360MonoDepthH3,peng2023high} focus on parallel computation in omnidirectional monocular depth estimation.
+BiFuse~\cite{Wang2020BiFuseM3} proposes a bi-projection fusion model for the ERP images and cube maps to share information with each other, while UniFuse~\cite{Jiang2021UniFuseUF} demonstrates that the unidirectional fusion from the cube map to ERP is more effective.
+Some methods~\cite{ReyArea2021360MonoDepthH3,peng2023high} focus on parallel computation in omnidirectional monocular depth estimation.
 The typical pipeline is first projecting an ERP image into multiple low-resolution perspective patches, then predicting depth maps in parallel, and finally re-projecting the perspective depth predictions back to the ERP plane.
-However, all the aforementioned methods require the HR depth maps for supervision.
-In comparison, as the first weakly-supervised method, our method estimates an HR depth map directly from an LR ODI, using only LR depth supervision.
+Recently, Li \etal~\cite{li2023mathcal} propose to extract features on the unit sphere to relieve the distortion effect.
+However, all the aforementioned methods require HR depth maps for supervision. \textbf{Omnidirectional image super-resolution.} Cagri \etal~\cite{Ozcinar2019SuperresolutionOO} propose the first DNN-based framework via adversarial learning.
+LAU-Net~\cite{Deng2021LAUNetLA} addresses the non-uniformly distributed pixel density of the ERP type ODI via adaptively up-sampling different latitude bands.
+SphereSR~\cite{Yoon2021SphereSR3I} proposes a continuous spherical representation to model the sphere as an icosahedron and reconstruct ODIs with multiple projection types.